emvicy/documentation/configuration.md

     // enable exit on "kill" command and CLI break (CTRL-C)
     // This command needs the pcntl extension to run.
-    // do not provide if php's builtin webserver is running (using e.g. php Emvicy.phar) if (true === isset($_SERVER['HTTP_HOST']) && '127.0.0.1:1969' !== $_SERVER['HTTP_HOST'])
+    // do not provide if php's builtin webserver is running (using e.g. php emvicy.php) if (true === isset($_SERVER['HTTP_HOST']) && '127.0.0.1:1969' !== $_SERVER['HTTP_HOST'])
     {
         (function_exists('pcntl_async_signals')) ? pcntl_async_signals(true) : false;